zoncaesaradmin/golang-service-skeleton/src/README.md

 ### Health Endpoints

-The component still provides HTTP endpoints for monitoring:
+The service still provides HTTP endpoints for monitoring:

 - **GET** `/health` - Service health status
 - **GET** `/api/v1/stats` - Processing statistics

 ## Configuration

-The component and testrunner can be configured using environment variables and config files:
+The service and testrunner can be configured using environment variables and config files:

 ### Service Configuration